ecaruyer/phantomas-web/doc/user/source.rst

 The editable elements in a region concern:

+  - Its name
+  - Its color
   - Its radius

   - Its position (x y z)

+Name and color are editable from the title fields.
+Click to the square representing the color for deploying color editing interface.

 Drag and Drop interactive controls for editing the position of the isotropic region can be deployed by clicking the button under the position fields.